dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

 // In main.cpp
 Texture hdrTexture("./textures/night.hdr", GL_TEXTURE0);
 ```
-After loading this HDR image and creating its Texture object, we need to create its cubemap.
-To convert an equirectangle image to cubemap, we need to first render a cube and project the equirectangle map on all cube's faces and then take 6 images of this cube's sides as cubemap face.
+Once the HDR image is loaded and its Texture object is created, we need to generate its cubemap.
+To convert an equirectangular image into a cubemap, we render a cube, project the equirectangular map onto its faces, and capture six images representing the cube's sides as cubemap faces.

-We will create a new class TextureUtilities where we can write different functions like GenerateCubemap(), GenrateIrraidanceMap() and others.
-We will need a common **cube** (skybox) mesh in this class which will be used for generating these maps and a common View Projection Camera matrix.
+We will create a new class **TextureUtilities**, which will contain functions such as GenerateCubemap(), GenerateIrradianceMap(), and others.
+The TextureUtilities class will have a shared cube (skybox) mesh for generating these maps, as well as a common View-Projection Camera matrix.

 ```cpp
 class TextureUtilities {
 public: